ArduPilot/SITL_Models/RealFlight/Released_Models/README.md

 Minimum requirements for inclusion:

 1. Documentation:
-    README.md file for model including description, attributions, basic physical properties (size,weight,etc.), output mapping to actuators (ArduPilot currently only supports SERVO1-12 outputs to flightaxis), RC in mapping/switches (AETR is standard,mode channel should be ch8 to match Interlink controller mapping), version of RealFlight and ArduPilot tested.
+    README.md file for model including description, model .png file,attributions, basic physical properties (size,weight,etc.), output mapping to actuators (ArduPilot currently only supports SERVO1-12 outputs to flightaxis), RC in mapping/switches (AETR is standard,mode channel should be ch8 to match Interlink controller mapping), version of RealFlight and ArduPilot tested.
 2. The above documentation be included in the RealFlight RFX model's description page.
 3. RealFight entire model RFX archive and ArduPilot parameter file.
-Parameter file should be a diff from the SITL default params for the vehicle and only include changed parameters.
+Parameter file should be a complete set of params for the vehicle to allow easy changes between models.
 Flight modes for three ch8 positions should be:

 Plane   |   QuadPlane |  Copter    |   Rover
 -----   |  ---------  | ------     |  -----